-The Campus Police Department was authorized by the General Assembly of the State of Arkansas, Act 328 of 1967.
+The Campus Police Department was authorized by the General Assembly of the State of Arkansas, Act 328 of 1967 and Act 498 of 2007.
 The Act authorizes state institutions to regulate traffic and parking and other areas of institutional property.
 The police department is staffed with two officers and open 16 hours a day.
 Each police officer meets Act 452 of 1975 (complied Arkansas Statue Ann.
 42-1009) as being certified by the State of Arkansas as a certified law enforcement officer.